bluwy/release-for-reddit-action/README.md

 3. Once created, find the app ID and secret.

+> **Warning**
-> ⚠️ DO NOT share the app secret in public.
-The image below is of course an invalid secret to show as an example.
+> DO NOT share the app secret in public.
+The image below is an invalid secret to show as an example.

 ![App view](./.github/images/app-view.png)

 4. You can follow the steps below to configure the action.
 If you're interested, you can follow [Reddit's cURL quick start](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example) to test this app.
-(Make sure to set a different user agent!!)
+(If you get rate limit issues, make sure to set a different user agent)

 ## Get into Action

+> **Note**
-> ⚠️ Make sure you have configured your API/app before continuing below.
+> Make sure you have configured your API/app before continuing below.
 If haven't, see the instructions above.

 1. Set the secrets for usage in GitHub Actions.
 Go to your repo > Settings > Secrets > Add a new secret.